 Here’s a revised version of the scenario above:

-- Grace clicks and engages with a virtual agent about her claim.
-After answering a few questions, the agent prepares, and Grace reviews and submits, a request for an organizational redetermination (i.e., a Level 1 appeal).
+- After answering a few questions, the agent prepares, and Grace reviews and submits, a request for an organizational redetermination (i.e., a Level 1 appeal).
 All the information required for the appeal is prepopulated which means Grace clicks more than she types.

 This future-state scenario is achievable with The Conversation CloudTM from Smart Communications, including these solutions for connecting the claims experience: